Choice-Architect/memory-locker/sql/README.md

 ### Debugging Note (2025-04-04)

 - **TODO:** Review the definition and logic of the `search_memory_chunks` function (defined in `schema.sql`) as part of debugging the issue where Netlify logs report "No relevant matches found" despite successful Supabase function execution (HTTP 200).
 Need to verify the vector similarity algorithm, `match_threshold` application, and overall filtering logic.
+**Update (Apr 8, 2025):** The function was updated to return `chunk_index`.
+Further review of filtering logic within the function and the calling Netlify function may still be beneficial if query issues persist, but the specific TODO regarding the function definition update is resolved.